involvex/betterpack/README.md

     *   `bpack manage <pm> <action> [args]`: Manage global packages.
     *   `bpack manage selfupdate`: Update betterpack.
     *   `bpack manage about <github|npmjs>`: Open the project's GitHub repository or npm page.
+    *   `bpack manage support`: Open the "Buy Me a Coffee" page.
 *   `node`: Execute a JavaScript file using Node.js.
 *   `watch`: Watch for file changes and auto-restart a process.
+*   `repair`: Attempt to repair a broken installation.

 ## Installation (for development/testing)